5th Course – Composition Rules

 Rule of thirds:

-Imagine that your image is divided into nine equal segments by two vertical & two horizontal lines, try to position the most important elements in your scene along these lines.
+Imagine dividing your image into nine equal segments using two vertical and two horizontal lines.
+For a more balanced and visually appealing composition, try placing the most important elements along these lines.
+This technique helps guide the viewer’s eye and creates a stronger focal point.

 5th Course - Composition Rules - rule of third